 Keep in touch with the Fellowships and Awards Office and faculty advisors during the summer.
 Plan to arrive on campus in September with solid written drafts of application essays and a plan for completing them well ahead of the internal and national deadlines.

-1. The University of Arkansas has made its comprehensive and easy to use database available nationally.
-(Keep in mind that this is a tool to help you get started; Oberlin's own internal deadlines will be slightly different.)
+1. Profellow.org is a good, comprehensive site to learn more about fellowships.
+(Keep in mind that this is a tool to help you get started; Oberlin's own internal deadlines and processes will be slightly different.)

 3. The Haas Center for Public Service at Stanford University maintains a comprehensive database of fellowships, internships, and service programs for those interested in public service.
 Many Oberlin students have found it useful.